 Here’s a look at seven questions that medical students should ask during residency interviews.

-Your future as a physician is far from set in stone, but you probably have a blueprint in mind.
-You should understand how each residency program can help you bring that blueprint to life.
+Your future as a physician is far from set in stone, but you probably have some goals in mind.
+You should understand how each residency program can help you achieve those goals.

 Evidence suggests that residents spend up to 35 percent of their time in activities having marginal or no educational value, including paperwork that comes in addition to patient progress notes, patient transport and acquisition of laboratory results.
 Understanding what you will be doing and how you can grow from it is key.